 All of us have at least some experience with customer service, and we have had either good or bad experiences, or a mix of both.
-However, it must be kept in mind that the customer service executives are hardworking people who are not only competent at their job but are emotionally intelligent beings.
+However, it must be kept in mind that the customer service executives are skilled and emotionally intelligent professionals who are not only competent at their job but are hardworking people .
 They try their best to be empathetic to us while staying within the limits of company policy – a jugglery not easy to pull off.

 Nevertheless, it can never be stressed enough that good customer service can help reduce churn and retain customers, two things that hold immense value for a business.

 Want to learn how customer service experience can be inspiring so that you can apply the same spirit to your business?
-Read on for five such stories that captivate the mind and make you reflect on the purpose of the customer service experience.
+Read on for five real stories that reveal the methods of great service and make you reflect on the purpose of the customer service experience.

 What are the 5 most Unique and Inspiring Customer Experience Stories?

-Customer experience stories come in all shapes and sizes – funny, lovable, inspiring, and a combination of so many feelings!
+Customer experience stories come in all shapes and sizes – funny, heartfelt or transformational!
 Let us take a look at 5 such stories that make us think differently about the customer service executives.

 1. Sainsbury’s